Epiphyllum spp.

 This orchid cactus species, also known as “Dutchman’s pipe cactus,” has funnel-shaped, night-blooming flowers that can reach over seven inches wide.

-Queen of the night’s showy, fragrant blooms are white with gold sepals, and are short-lived, lasting one night only.
+The showy, fragrant blooms are white with gold sepals, and are short-lived, lasting one night only.

 This species is also known as “lady of the night,” and “night-blooming cereus.”
 It shares those two names, as well as “queen of the night” with a few types of desert cacti that are members of the Cereus genus, such as C. peruvianus.